nancchan/saas-customer-onboarding-business-systems/sql/README.md

 ## Overview

-This folder contains SQL queries used to investigate customer data during the simulated SaaS customer onboarding process.
+This section contains SQL queries used to investigate customer data during the simulated SaaS customer onboarding process.

-The objective is to practice reviewing customer records, identifying data-quality issues, and supporting troubleshooting activities before and during CRM processing.
+The objective was to practice reviewing customer records, identifying data-quality issues, and supporting troubleshooting before customer information was processed in Salesforce.

+## Data Context

+The customer dataset originally contained **19 records**.

+During the data-quality review, **3 duplicate records** were identified and removed, resulting in a cleaned dataset containing **16 unique customer records**.

+The SQL investigation supports the data-quality and troubleshooting stages of the project.

 ## Investigation Scenarios

-The SQL queries demonstrate basic customer data investigation, including:
+The SQL queries demonstrate how customer data can be reviewed to identify issues that may affect onboarding.

+Examples include:

 - Looking up customer records
 - Identifying missing customer information
 - Checking for missing phone numbers
+- Reviewing email formatting
-- Detecting duplicate customer records
+- Investigating duplicate customer records
-- Reviewing customer and Account information

-## Data Source

-The SQL investigation is based on the customer dataset used throughout the project.

-The customer data includes:

-- First Name
-- Last Name
-- Email
-- Phone
-- Account Name

-The raw dataset contained 19 records.
-Data-quality review identified duplicate records and missing information.
-The cleaned dataset contains 16 unique customer records.

-## Query Files
+## SQL Queries

-### `customer_lookup.sql`

-Looks up customer records associated with a specific Account.

-### `data_quality_check.sql`
+### Customer Lookup

-Checks customer records for missing Email or Phone information.
+Used to locate a specific customer or company record.

-### `missing_phone_check.sql`
+### Data Quality Check

-Identifies customer records with missing phone numbers.
+Used to identify records with missing phone information or other data-quality concerns.

+### Invalid Email Check

+Used to identify email addresses that do not follow the expected email format.

+### Missing Customer Information

+Used to identify records where required customer information is missing.

-### `duplicate_customer_check.sql`
+### Duplicate Investigation

-Identifies duplicate customer records using customer and Account information.
+Used to identify potential duplicate customer records before CRM processing.

+## Business Purpose

+SQL can be used by implementation, operations, support, and business systems teams to investigate customer information during onboarding and troubleshooting.

+These queries demonstrate basic data investigation techniques that can help identify issues before they affect CRM processing, reporting, or UAT.

 ## Business Analysis Connection

-SQL investigation supports Business Analysis and Business Systems work by helping identify data issues that may affect customer onboarding, CRM processing, reporting, or troubleshooting.

-The workflow connects:
+The SQL investigation supports the overall project workflow:

-**Customer Data → SQL Investigation → Data Quality → CRM Processing → Validation**
+**Raw Data → Data Quality Review → Cleaning → CRM Processing → Reporting → Validation**

-## Purpose

-These queries demonstrate basic SQL skills for customer data investigation and troubleshooting using realistic customer onboarding scenarios.
+The investigation demonstrates how data can be reviewed and validated before being used by downstream business systems.